PythonRSAS/pythonrsas.github.io/_posts/2024-03-18-1-Analyzing-risk-profile-of-banks.md

 # Compare loans and derivatives
 Loans are riskier, derivatives are more complex.

-US GAAP is more sensible.

-The total

 On CIti BS, exposure is $75 B after netting and and cash collateral.

 If comparing US bank with EU bank, need to compare on the same footing.

-Deriv: liquidity risk, biggest is counterparty risk (CVA) and wwr (correlation btw PD and EAD) D is complex, sum of fair value today and future potential exposure (can only be estimated).
+Derivatives: liquidity risk, biggest is counterparty risk (CVA) and wwr (correlation btw PD and EAD) Derivatives are complex, sum of fair value today and future potential exposure (can only be estimated).
 Potential: the closer to maturity the bigger the risk, impacted by netting, and cash collateral.

 Santander: Table 49, $224 Bm
 Add-on: potential future exposure (PFE)